040medien/mac-screentime-enforcer/README.md

 - The LaunchAgent lives in `/Library/LaunchAgents` (not user-writable) and is loaded into the child’s GUI session via `launchctl bootstrap gui/<uid> …`.
 - Default behavior is **fail-safe**: if MQTT disconnects longer than the configured grace period, the Mac is locked until connectivity returns.
 - Optional `allowed_users` list ensures the agent simply exits when run in unexpected sessions (e.g., parent admin login).
-- Because configuration is world-readable, do not store sensitive secrets beyond MQTT credentials already needed by the child’s device.
-Prefer broker-side ACLs per child/topic.
+- Config is installed as root:wheel 0600 so the child cannot read MQTT credentials; still enforce broker ACLs per child/topic.

 ---